 The Bottom Line

-AI helps IT teams stop burning engineer hours on work that doesn’t require engineering judgment.
-Ticket triage, alert noise reduction, security triage, and documentation drafting are all solvable with available tools — the question is whether standard tools fit your environment or whether a custom build makes more financial sense.
+AI helps IT teams stop burning engineering hours on work that doesn’t require engineering judgment.
+Ticket triage, alert noise reduction, security triage, and documentation drafting are all solvable with available tools.
+The question is whether standard tools fit your environment or whether a custom build makes more financial sense.

 The same diagnostic applies regardless of where you start: know your ticket volume, know your auto-resolution rate, and know the cost of your current ceiling.
-Everything else follows from that.
+If the gap costs more than a year of engineer time, the case for a custom build is usually clear, and the conversation about how to scope and sequence it is worth having now.